Marijuana, also known as cannabis or weed, can be addictive.

 According to a study published by JAMA Psychiatry, about 30% of people who use marijuana meet the criteria for marijuana use disorder.
-It is estimated that users of cannabis have a 10% likelihood of developing an addiction to the substance overall.
+Overall, cannabis users have an estimated 10% likelihood of developing an addiction.

 Many people are skeptical about the addiction potential of marijuana.
 However, there has been a dramatic increase in THC concentrations in cannabis products sold legally in dispensaries as of late.